ThuverX/mysims-research/src/Files/Lua/MySims.md

             local y = GetFloorHeightAt( pos.x, 0, pos.z ) -- Make sure to at least grab and parse the x and z positions!

             -- Is object facing other object?
-            -- Here I made a quick example of what it could look like. obj: can be game object or sim. sim can be game object or sim. obj:IsFacing(sim)
+            -- Here I made a quick example of what it could look like. obj: can be GameObject or sim. sim can be GameObject or sim. obj:IsFacing(sim)

             -- rotate the sim/object towards the pos given.